This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 2. Buy Energy-Saving LED Holiday Lights

-Thanks to technology, you can now decorate your house with LED lights that use 90 percent less energy than conventional holiday lights, and can save your family up to $50 on your energy bills during the holiday season!
+Thanks to technology, you can now decorate your house with LED lights that use 80 percent less energy than conventional holiday lights, which will greatly reduce your holiday electricity bill if you’re running multiple strands of lights for several hours a day.
+(Add a timer, and you’ll save even more!)

 LED lights are affordable and available online and at many major retailers.
 And, if you put your lights on a timer, you can save even more money!